 6. Spirulina can help boost overall physical or athletic performance.

-If you are looking for a high intensity food that will match your level of training, then you’ve found your best workout buddy.
-Spirulina contains GLA which stimulates prostaglandins, which in turn regulate and boost every cell of the body.
-Since it is also an excellent protein source, spirulina is the perfect supplement for endurance training as it regenerates body tissues while giving the extra energy boost.
+If you are looking for high-intensity food that will match your level of training, then you’ve found your best workout buddy.
+Spirulina contains GLA, which stimulates prostaglandins, which regulate and boost every cell of the body.
+Since it is also an excellent protein source, spirulina is the perfect supplement for endurance training as it regenerates body tissues while giving an extra energy boost.

 In connection to spirulina’s ability to improve the body’s immunity, it also supports quick recovery and healing.

 7. Spirulina has anti-allergy and anti-inflammatory properties.